During the opioid crisis, access to buprenorphine providers is a crucial step to recovery.

-You need more training to prescribe life-saving treatment like buprenorphine than you do to prescribe the pain pills that (may) cause someone to become addicted in the first place, as buprenorphine requires an eight hour waiver course, as well as limits on how many patients providers can treat.
+Doctors need more training to prescribe life-saving treatment like buprenorphine than they do to prescribe the pain pills that (may) cause someone to become addicted in the first place.
+In order for a doctor to prescribe buprenorphine, they’re required to complete an eight hour waiver course.
+They must also follow limits on how many patients they can treat.

-Sadly, this leaves many people seeking buprenorphine as a solution for heroin or pain pill addiction finding it on the street, rather than in an office where they can receive medical care.
+Sadly, this leaves many people who seek buprenorphine as a solution for heroin or pain pill addiction to find it on the street, rather than in an office where they can receive medical care.

 This is why Workit Health physicians like our CMO, Dr. Melody Glenn, are getting the special training required to be able to prescribe buprenorphine.
 Read more about Dr. Glenn in our interview with her.
 She explains why buprenorphine is so important:

 If you’re looking for a buprenorphine provider and don’t know where to start, don’t be daunted.